erikandersson96/portfolio-project-four/README.md

 `Logo design` - Because this website was created with the intention to keep it clean and simple.
 I decided to go with only `“What To Eat”`.
 Because I thought it gives the website a simple and clean look.

 `Background Image` - I downloaded this image from pixabay.com which is a website with free images.
-And I used a white background color to it in case the image wouldn't load.
+And I used a white background color to it in case the image wouldn't load since all text is black.

 `Navigation bar` - I decided to use a pretty standard navbar with navigation links, but I think that gives the website a straight forward look.